sherrybath12/cypress/index.md

 ```

 ## Project Structure
-Cypress config file is located in the root folder and is named <mark>cypress.config.js</mark>
+`Cypress config file` is located in the root folder and is named <mark>cypress.config.js</mark>

 &emsp;&emsp;![alt text](/cypress/assets/cyconfig.png)

-## Cypress Test Script Files
-Cypress allows a strict format for naming script files.
+`Cypress Test Script Files` follow a strict format for naming script files.
 They should be suffixed with the highlighted text
 /folderpath/filename<mark>.cy.js</mark> and reside in the e2e folder.
 In this repostory you will find two script files:
 - e2e/api/api.cy.js